GEUS-Glaciology-and-Climate/Biblyser/README.md

 ## Quick start
-Biblyser can either be installed with pip or clones from the Github repository.
+Biblyser can either be installed with pip or cloned from the Github repository.

 ```python
 pip install biblyser